tdilauro/Simplified-wiki/ArchitecturalOverview.md

 disabilities.

-A properly configured circulation manager can automatically register itself with a library registry.
+A properly configured circulation manager can automatically register itself with a library registry, through the [OPDS Directory Registration Protocol](https://github.com/NYPL-Simplified/Simplified/wiki/OPDS-Directory-Registration-Protocol).

 We expect the Library Simplified ecosystem to contain only one library registry.
 We expect every library in the ecosystem to be registered